jelly-liu/EOSS/README.md

 --support dynamic edit FilterChainDefinitions on line, do not need relogin or restart tomcat
 --support refresh Authentication cache, when update user or role, do not need relogin or restart tomcat
 --support Redis and Guava CacheManager
 --support sessionManager and sessionDAO and cacheManager
+--support or logic between all filter of one rule which configued in [urls] section, need open by manual

 # ScreenShot
 ![ScreenShot1](https://github.com/jelly-liu/EOSS/blob/master/ScreenShot1.png "ScreenShot1")